 Programs under Discussion

 We have seen many ‘micro’ revolutions – microcredit, microsaving, microfinance, microproject, and microwork – all attempting to solve the problem facing the poor around the world.
-The idea of micro investment is an offshoot of all these early innovations.
-The concept is that it will mobilize funds through micro-investors around the world, unlike present day donors, which will be used to run small and medium-sized enterprises in the developing world.
-The objective of this program is to find out the projects which will provide a reasonable return for the investors on one hand and create a large number of jobs for local communities on the other.
+The idea of microinvest is an offshoot of all these early innovations.
+The concept is that it will mobilize funds through micro-investors around the world which will be used to run small and medium-size enterprises in the developing world and, unlike present time donors, the investors will receive the return on their investment.
+The objective of this program is to find out the projects which will provide a reasonable return for the investors on one hand and create jobs for local communities on the other.

 This project envisions creating a social business that will be engaged in both retail and wholesale businesses of buying environment-friendly goods from developing countries and selling them in developed world.
 The objective of this project is to leave social impact in poor countries through job creation for extra-marginalized families and help them earn a living wage.
-The company will facilitate small enterprises operating in developing countries to gain market access in developed countries with a condition that the businesses will employ individuals from low income families to raise their living standard.
-The green goods to be traded will include handicrafts, agricultural products, jewelry, wood and stone-made sculptures, to name a few, the production of which do not leave adverse effect in the environment.
+Such businesses will facilitate small enterprises operating in developing countries to gain market access in developed countries with a condition that the businesses will employ individuals from low-income families to raise their living standard.
+The green goods to be marketed will include handicrafts, agricultural products, jewelry, wood and stone-made sculptures, to name a few, the production of which do not leave adverse effect in the environment.

 Jobs are Created by Innovation (JaCbI)